Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

 Stay hydrated in the tropical climate.
 Drink plenty of bottled water.

-Use sunscreen, wear hats, and seek shade during peak sun hours.
+Use sunscreen, wear hats, and stay in the shade when the sun is strongest.

-Use repellent, particularly at sunrise and sunset, to avoid mosquito bites.
+Use repellent, particularly at the rising and setting of the sun, to avoid mosquito bites.

 Dar es Salaam offers a lively entertainment scene, from live music to nightclubs, especially in the expatriate-friendly areas.

-Gathered in the Masaki area, venues like Elements and Havana Cafe offer a mix of local and international music.
+Gathered in the Masaki area, venues like Components and Havana Cafe offer a mix of local and international music.

 Masaki serves as the main area for bars and pubs, ranging from casual to upscale.
 No formal pub crawls are common.

-Casinos are available in some major hotels (e.g., New African Inn).
+Casinos are can be found in some main hotels (e.g., New African Inn).
 Late-night restaurants and fast-food outlets cater to those out late.

 Main hotels like the New Africa Hotel sometimes have casinos with various games.
 Dress codes may apply.